in28minutes/cloud.in28minutes.com/_posts-future/20200304-AWS-Solution-Architect-Associate.md

 |How to ensure that in-flight requests to unhealthy instances are given an opportunity to complete execution?| Enable connection draining (1 to 3600 seconds.
 Default timeout - 300 seconds)|
 |Give warm up time to EC2 instances before they start receiving load from ELB|Configure Health Check Grace Period |

-## Important Load Balancer Scenarios - Quick Review
+## Important Load Balancer Certification and Interview Questions - Quick Review

 | Scenario |Solution  |
 |--|--|